|Coordinates:||44.8001 S 167.7311 E|

 One day arrived his old friend John Mackay and they both together went to explore unexplored valleys south-west from Milford Sound.

-After walking for three days in November 10th 1880 they were the first white people to see the giant falls - the distant roar of falling water was heard already in the morning of the day.
+After walking for three days on November 10, 1880 they were the first white people to see the giant falls - the distant roar of falling water was heard already in the morning of the day.
 Both men were hugely impressed and considered that falls are more than one kilometer high.
 (1)

 Surveyors came here in 1888 and measured the falls - they were "just" 580 m tall.
 Milford Track opened in the same year and first tourists came to see the falls.
 This has continued since then - falls are available by 3 km long track from Quintin Public Shelter at Milford Track.